 GDP in Eurozone

-FocusEconomics Consensus Forecast panelists expect the Euro area economy to expand 1.9% in 2017, which is unchanged from last month’s forecast.
-For 2018, panelists expect the economy to expand 1.7%.
+FocusEconomics Consensus Forecast panelists expect the Eurozone economy to expand 1.2% in 2019, which is unchanged from last month’s forecast.
+For 2020, panelists see the economy expanding 1.3%.

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||1.11||0.65 %||Jul 31|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 August 19, 2019

 Complete data revealed harmonized inflation felt to 1.0% in July from June’s 1.2%, a notch below the preliminary estimate of 1.1% and marking the lowest reading since November 2016.

 According to a preliminary estimate released by Eurostat on 31 July, harmonized inflation fell to 1.1% in July, from June’s 1.3%.

 The Eurozone economy slowed in the second quarter of 2019, likely weighed on by a weak manufacturing sector and uncertainty.